Dora and friends, into the city

 - No Object Permanence: Several promotional artworks of Dora featured her wearing a purple headband with her everyday outfit (see the image at the top).
 In the show however, she doesn't wear it.

-- Not Allowed to Grow Up: Boots and Jaguar have apparently barely aged despite Dora aging a few years.
-In the original series it was shown that animals aged more-or-less according to their lifespans, which is why Swiper was elderly when Boots was still a child, so Jaguar's lack of aging is even more noticeable.
+- Not Allowed to Grow Up: Boots and Jaguar (alongside Dora's other animals friends like Benny, Isa and Tico) have apparently barely aged despite Dora aging a few years.
+In the original series it was shown that animals aged more-or-less according to their lifespans, which is why Swiper was elderly when Boots was still a child, so Baby Jaguar's (here now known as just "Jaguar") lack of aging is even more noticeable.

 - The Power of Friendship: The premiere constantly beats viewers over the head with "doing things together" and how important friends are.